Meet Quinton Josop (Full Time Tour Leader)

-Paul was born in Cape Town and raised by his grandmother in the Northern Cape, more specifically the windswept Namaqualand region near to the town of Springbok.
+Paul was raised by his grandmother in the Northern Cape, more specifically the windswept Namaqualand region near the town of Springbok.
 He fondly remembers overturning rocks in search of scorpions, snakes and spiders, and this is where his love and passion for the natural world began!

 Paul’s interest for fauna and then flora grew when he moved back to Cape Town and started exploring the Table Mountain National Park.
 Hikes on Lions Head, Table Mountain and through Kirstenbosch Botanical Gardens introduced Paul to the rich diversity of the Cape Floral Kingdom, birdlife, and other animal life.
 At high school Paul spent time in the Cederberg mountains learning about the geology, the San people that inhabited the area hundreds of years ago, the animal and plant life that is unique to the area and encountered his first Cape Rockjumper!
 This experience solidified his destiny to pursue a career in nature.